The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 1952 Original Sales Brochure

-The Original Sales Brochure used for the Grand Introduction of the Singer 301 in October 1952.
+The Original Sales Brochure used for the Grand Introduction of the Singer 301 in October 1952

-Singer 301 Advertisement 1953
+Christmas 1952 Singer 301 Advertisement

-The Singer 301 is "The Most Exciting Sewing Development in 100 years".
-"1851-1951"
+"The Most Exciting Sewing Development in 100 years"

-Singer 301 Instruction Manuals
+Singer 301 Green Cover Instruction Manual

 Copyright 1935, 1936, 1938, 1940, 1947, 1948, 1950 and 1951: (1051), 60 pages.

-"This was the First Singer 301 Instruction Manual"
+The First Singer 301 Instruction Manual

-(1051) or October 1951 was the date of the first published manual!
+(1051) or October 1951 was the date of the first published manual

-This "Super Rare" Green Cover Manual was "Only" issued with the "Singer 301" manufactured in "1951".
+This "Super Rare" Green Cover Manual was only issued with Singer 301's manufactured in "1951"

-Singer 301 "Description" from the "Green Cover" Instruction Manual
+Description from the "Green Cover" Instruction Manual

 The Singer 301 is an entirely new style of electric family sewing machine, embodying many exclusive features that simplify operation, make sewing a pleasure and assure a life-time of satisfactory service.